44 Fun and Easy Craft Ideas for Little Kids

 This DIY is super easy and ideal for engaging little kids.
 You'll need to use disposable plastic trays to make the fish.

 I think that besides making a craft, kids truly enjoy seeing their craft displayed.
 Making Merry Memories shares the steps for this delightful suncatcher that kids will love hanging on the window!

-This lacing project teaches kids how to do basic stitches.
-Enjoy doing this with the kids and let them color in the birds for an extra dose of creativity!
+Go to the Crafty Morning site for the tutorial.
+Enjoy doing this with the kids and let them choose a color for their birds for an extra dose of creativity!

 11. M-O-M Picture Frame

 Moms will love this framed picture of their sweet children.
 Learn how to make it at Busy Bee Kids Crafts.

 I love the idea of using shoe boxes for this craft.
 I'm sure the kids will concoct fantastic stories when their paper doll play yard is complete!

 13. Tissue-Paper Tree

 Easy Preschool Craft provides a simple guide you can follow to make this inexpensive tree with your little ones.

 Little kids love interacting with projects that possess moving parts.
 The tutorial provides step-by-step directions to make this engaging fish.